imwally/cmuck/linkedlistproblems/problem18-writeup.md

 }
 ```

-Looking at the call stack information from above you can see execution
+Looking at the call stack frame information from above you can see execution
 continues starting at #1, not #0.
 This is because in frame #0 `rest` reaches
 `NULL` and thus starting a return to each frame below as the stack shrinks.
 What happens though is execution continues in each frame on the lines just